jguerrerovid/vidsigner_documentation/docs/1-Components/0-vidcredential.md

 ## Endpoints

 VIDcredentials offers services in a form of an API.
 These services are mainly credential related services such as creating, presenting or revoking credentials beside other services.
-Please find a brief description below and a detailed description in the [OpenAPI specification](https://docs.vidchain.net/vidcredentials-openapi).
+Please find a brief description below and a detailed description in the [VIDcredential OpenAPI specification](https://docs.vidchain.net/vidcredentials-openapi).

 - **Authentication Service:** This services allows API users to authenticate and retrieve and OAuth bearer token in order to use the API endpoints.
 - **Entities Service:** This service endpoint allows the API user to modify attributes related to an entity.